Sunday, 24 September 2017

 The Monument to Sir Thomas Bodley.

-Fellow of Merton College.
+Fellow of Merton College and

 Founder of the Bodleian Library

-formerly Oxford University Library
+formerly Oxford University Library.

-Merton College Chapel
+Merton College Chapel.

 Oxford.